aesara-devs/aesara/doc/extending/graph_rewriting.rst

    \frac{xy}{y} = x

-We will implement it in three ways: using a global optimization, a local optimization with a :class:`NavigatorOptimizer` and then using the :class:`PatternNodeRewriter` facility.
+We will implement it in three ways: using a global optimization, a local optimization with a :class:`NodeProcessingGraphRewriter` and then using the :class:`PatternNodeRewriter` facility.

 Global optimization